zxuwen/angular-table/README.md

 ## Hacking on angular-table
 ### Coffee Script
 This directive is written in Coffee Script.
-If you want to contribute, please make sure to do the changes in the coffee sources only!
-If you are familiar with Javascript but not with Coffee Script, I highly recommend you to [take look at it and try it out](http://coffeescript.org).
+If you want to contribute, please make sure to work on the coffee sources only.
+If you are familiar with Javascript and aren't with Coffee Script, i highly recommend to [take look at it and try it out](http://coffeescript.org).
-It has a powerful and beautiful syntax and is easy to learn, You'll need no more than ~2 hours to learn all the basic concepts.
+It has a powerful and beautiful syntax and is easy to learn.
+You'll probably need no more than ~2 hours to learn about all the basic concepts.

 ### TDD
 The code for this directive is well covered with tests, which can be run with PhantomJS and Karma. run `npm install` to install the required packages.
 Then, run `karma start` to run the tests.
+Make sure all the tests pass before you send a pull request.